 ‘Ohana Breakfast Prices

-The character breakfast at ‘Ohana was running $41 for adults ages ten and up and $25 for kids ages nine and under.
-If you were considering the price for the actual food items, I would have to say it’s a no.
+The character breakfast at ‘Ohana was running $41 for adults ages ten and up and $25 for kids ages nine and under at the time of this review.
+If you were considering the price for the actual food items, I would have to say it’s not worth the cost.

 You do get a good amount of food, but not near the variety you can get at other restaurants.
 Plus, the food is fairly generic.
 It’s comparable to what you would receive ordering a platter-style breakfast plate at a counter service resort restaurant.
 One of those platters would probably cost less than $15 per person, and you could easily share one.

 With that being said, I do feel like the ‘Ohana breakfast prices are much more reasonable than when I had at the Akershus princess character breakfast over at Epcot.